Bank of England poised to raise rates after inflation shock

 Prime Minister Rishi Sunak - who has pledged to halve inflation this year in an attempt to win back voter support ahead of a national election expected in 2024 - has said he fully backs the BoE's efforts to tame prices.

+"I feel a deep moral responsibility to make sure the money you earn holds its value," Sunak will say at an event on Thursday, according to advanced extracts released by his office.

-However, Sky News said on Wednesday that unnamed members of the government thought Governor Andrew Bailey was failing at his job.
+Sky News said unnamed members of the government thought Governor Andrew Bailey was failing at his job.

 FALLING FASTER?